BaranOzbek/twitter_sentiment/README.md

 ## Mood Barometer
-This application is created to stream twitter and displayed sentiment values.
+This application will stream twitter and displayed sentiment values.

-Using websockets to create a persistent connection to clients, the SERVER can broadcast real time udpates.
+Using WebSockets to create a persistent connection to clients, the Server can broadcast real time updates.

  To run simply:
 >  `python server.py`